 Tesla’s successful marketing strategy shows that it’s time for CEOs to get social

 Why is Elon Musk all over social?
 What lessons can be learned by auto manufacturers and CEOs when it comes to using social media effectively?
 Christophe Folschette, Talkwalker founder, shares his insights with you.

-It’s no secret that the car has always been a status symbol.
+It’s no secret, the car is a status symbol.
 An extension of your character.
 Are you a BMW or an Audi person?
 Are you about fuel efficiency or speed?
 Are you trying to wow onlookers or are you trying to get your family from A to B?